 - Understanding the individual’s history, including the disorders with which he or she has struggled with and his or her treatment experiences

-- Assessing the individual’s current health and wellbeing, including the progress that he or she has made while in treatment at Huntington Creek Recovery Center
+- Assessing the individual’s current health and wellbeing, including the progress that he or she has made while in treatment at our addiction rehab center

 - Identifying the individual’s short- and long-term goals, including goals that he or she hopes to achieve while in treatment as well as academic, professional, or other personal goals that may depend upon or influence his or her continued healthy recovery

-As is the case with all aspects of treatment at Huntington Creek Recovery Center, the patient will be an active participant in the discharge planning process.
+As is the case with all aspects of treatment at Huntington Creek Recovery Center, the Northeast’s premier addiction rehab center, the patient will be an active participant in the discharge planning process.
 Ideally, the patient’s family members will also play a role in this process, as the support of friends and family members can have a significant impact on whether or not a person will remain in recovery following the completion of a residential treatment experience.

 Depending upon a careful analysis of the many personal factors discussed on this page, an individual’s discharge plan may contain referrals for the following services or types of support: